maindev/testandset-site/content/_index.md

   - section_id: hero
     type: section_hero
     image: images/hero.png
-    title: TestAndSet
+    title: We help you avoid Conflict!
     content: >-
-      With TestAndSet, now you can handle atomic operations in distributed environments with ease.
+      Handle atomic operations in distributed environments with ease.
       No more hassles of setting up manual locking tools.

       TestAndSet  API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development!

       Read on to find out more, or visit our [documentation](/docs/) to get started!
     actions:
-      - label: Learn More
+      - label: Documentation
         url: /docs/
         primary: true
+      - label: Demo
+        url: /docs/
+        primary: false
   - section_id: features
     type: section_features
     background: gray